Should I Turn My Fish Tank Light off at Night? Find The Answer

 Goldfish need 12/13 hours light in every 24 hours cycle.
 So they don’t require additional lighting at night.
 Instead, they need darkness for rest.

 Though adequate lighting is essential for them to maintain a glowing color.
-If kept in darkness, goldfish start losing their normal color.
-Full-spectrum color provides vitamin-D, which is vital to keep them looking attractive.
+If kept in darkness, goldfish start losing bright body color.
+Full-spectrum color provides vitamin-D, which is vital to keep goldfish looking attractive.

 So, I’ll suggest adequate lighting of 12 hours for your goldfish.
 The rest of the time, allow them to stay in darkness.